 Authentication

 If the server you are attempting to contact requires authentication, you will need to supply a username and password.
-If you receive an "Bad Credentials" error from the server, check that you have entered the correct username and password and that you are authorized to access the files and directories you have chosen.
+If you receive an "Bad Credentials" error from the server, check that you have entered the correct server name, username, and password.
+If you receive the error "A valid MFA token is required", see the TOTP section below.

-Your authentication credentials will determine your access rights to the files on the server.
-If you receive "Permission Denied" or similar errors, it may indicate that the given username does not have access to a particular file or folder.
+Your authentication credentials will determine your access rights on the server.
+If you receive "Permission Denied" or similar errors, it may indicate that the given username does not have access to the designated home directory or the given Remote Path.

 Characters